aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

-the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the feed is a saturated liquid, and the reflux ratio at the top of the column is
+the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the feed is a saturated liquid and the reflux ratio at the top of the column is
 70 % higher that the minimum reflux ratio: